candywal/CS61/readme.md

-This repo is record of me working through SICP + Birna Harvey's vido lectures.
+This repo is record of me working through SICP + Brian Harvey's video lectures